cohesity/ansible-collection/docs/modules/cohesity_migrate_vm.rst

   prefix (optional, str, None)
     Specifies a prefix to prepended to the source object name to derive a new name for the recovered object.

+  preserve_mac_address (optional, bool, False)
+    Specifies whether to preserve the MAC address of the migrated VM.

   recovery_process_type (optional, str, CopyRecovery)